Trail Types

 Bays, inlets, beaches, and other types of shorelines which provide protection from open ocean swells and currents and/or make ocean access easier were very valuable natural resources.
 It was common for trails to connect to and across these features.

-At the northern end of Pu'ukohola National Historical Park the Ala Kahakai crosses the sandy shoreline of Pelekane bay.
+At the northern end of Pu'ukoholā Heiau National Historical Park the Ala Kahakai crosses the sandy shoreline of Pelekane Bay.

 Stepping Stone Trail to Kalaemano

-Stepping stone trail across an ʻaʻā lava flow
+Stepping stone trail across an ʻaʻā lava flow.

 Stepping Stone Trails

-In the late 1700ʻs, horses, donkeys, and cattle arrived in Hawaiʻi and naturally were guided across the land on trails.
-The smooth stepping stones found on some trails, caused the animals to slip so they were often moved aside or removed.
-In this picture, the stepping stones disappear as soon as the ʻaʻā lava flow ends, and a wondering coastal trail resumes.
+Horses, donkeys, and cattle arrived in Hawaiʻi in the late 1700s.
+These animals were guided across the land on existing trails.
+The smooth stepping stones found on some trails caused them to slip, so they were often moved aside or removed.

 Jeep Trail